hphelion/documentation/commercial/commercial.glossary.md

 ## N

-###Network Controller### {#Network-Controller}
-:     A node that manages the networks in the cloud.
-Contains Neutron's server, l3 agent and DHCP services.
-It is a single service in a cloud and can co-exist with cloud controller services.

 ###Neutron### {#Neutron}
 :     The OpenStack Network Connectivity Service, which is used to create and provision virtual networks.

 ###Node###
 :     A computing resource in a network.
 In other publications, sometimes called a machine.

-###Nova Flat Network###
-:    The private network used for PXE booting the Moonshot cartridges, and enabling communication between the Moonshot cartridges, baremetal host, and the cloud Network Controller.
-Flat Networking uses Ethernet adapters configured as bridges to allow the network traffic to transit between the various baremetal nodes.
-This setup can be done with a single adapter on the baremetal host.
-This option does not require a switch that does VLAN tagging.

 ###Nova###
 :    An OpenStack service to provide a cloud computing fabric controller, the main part of an Infrastructure as a Service (IaaS) system.
 Individuals and organizations can use Nova to host and manage their own cloud computing systems.